"Enter his gates with thanksgiving, and his courts with praise. Give thanks to him, bless his name." Psalm 100:4

 We welcome all children!
 They may remain with their families in worship.
 We have a staffed nursery for our youngest members.
 Kindergarten through 5th graders are invited to Bridge to Worship after Time with the Younger Church for a lesson connected to that Sunday's Scriptures.
 Older children are encourageded to remain in worship, and may make use of the art supplies from the basket located at the back of the sanctuary.

 "He has told you, O mortal, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?"
 Micah 6:8

 Presbyterian Women (PW) is a national women's organization of the PC (USA).
 Here at FPC, the main events of PW are the spring rummage sale and fall holiday bazaar.
 Funds from these events are used to nurture faith, support the church's mission, work for justice, and build community.

 In collaboration with five other churches, Koinonia House is an ecumenical outreach to the students of Eastern Oregon University.
 Weekly dinners, breakfasts, Bible study and worship are offered.

-On most Wednesday’s evenings in the fall of spring of the year, the church provides a low cost meal that is open to all members of the community.
+On most Wednesday’s evenings in the fall and spring of the year, the church provides a low cost meal that is open to all members of the community.
 See the church calendar.